lmsmbzuai/world_model_for_red_teaming/README.md

 ## ⭐️ Results

 As shown in Figure 5, Architecture 2 (LLM + Reasoning Loop) achieves the highest ```ot+1``` success rate.
 In contrast, Architecture 3, which incorporates the World Model, exhibits the lowest success rate, reaching only 20%.
-A detailed analysis is available in the [full report](documents/report.pdf).
+A detailed analysis is available in the [report](documents/report.pdf).
 In brief, these results can be attributed to the emergence of a consistent pattern after running the environment hundreds of times.
 The Recommender agent communicates with the Planner agent only once or twice over the course of 50 turns within the agentic system.
 This interaction can be characterized as a single-turn attack, since the red-team agent has only one opportunity to achieve its objective.
 However, single-turn interactions are fundamentally misaligned with the intended purpose of the world model, which is designed to capture the dynamics of a system and predict its future states.
 Predicting an outcome from a single observation is inherently difficult, which likely explains the poor performance of the world model when used in such a context.

 <p align="center">
   <img src="documents/experiment_results.png" alt="Figure 5.
 OT1 Success Rate (%) across rounds for different architectures under different attack objectives" width="600">